Applies to England

 - become a ‘parent’ for the purposes of adoption legislation and can therefore withhold consent to an adoption

-- can object to the child being accommodated in local authority accommodation under section 20 of the Children Act 1989 and remove the child from local authority accommodation (unless the child is over 16 and agrees to be provided with accommodation)
+- can object to the child being accommodated in local authority accommodation under section 20 of the Children Act 1989 and remove them from such accommodation (unless the child is over 16 and agrees to be provided with accommodation)

 - will automatically be a party to care proceedings